shieldmaidens/nova-api/README.md

 # Nova Engine API

-Here are the API definitions and generated code for the various APIs that make up Nova.
+Here are the API definitions and generated code for the various APIs that make up Nova and it's encompassed projects.

-## Generating Code
+# Documentation

-Nova uses [`buf`](https://buf.build) for it's protobuf generators.
-You can find examples on how to use Buf on their website or in the [wiki](https://wiki.r3t.io).
+You can find all our documentation on our [wiki](https://shieldmaidens.wikiforge.net/Main_Page)!